 Please note: Expectations of student behaviour are the same as those for a school lesson.
 Surrey Arts staff are authorised to remove any student from a session who is not meeting acceptable behaviour standards.
 Surrey Arts reserves the right to exclude students from online activities in the event of unacceptable behaviour.

 Information for tutors

 Computers and equipment

 - If using their own desktop or laptop computer tutors should set up a dedicated user account with a clear desktop and only related programmes in order to prevent accidental sharing of unrelated or inappropriate material.
-Please refer to the Set up and technical guidance for tutors document.

 - Tutors are permitted to use the 'share screen' function taking special care to choose specific resources and not their entire desktop.
 Students are not permitted to use this function.
-Please refer to the Set up and technical guidance for tutors document.

 - The live lesson must not be recorded on a personal device, nor should any photographs be taken under any circumstance.

 - All other web browsers and programmes not related to the lesson must be closed before starting the lesson